Job seekers are often asked... "What do you want?" or "What are you looking for?"

 Sure, they would ideally like to get someone who loves their work, and feels fulfilled in their job.
 However, those concerns are secondary to getting those tasks accomplished.

 For many job seekers, the idea that their employer doesn't really care what they want sounds cold, and they never thought of their job search from that perspective.
 Time for a mindset adjustment!

 When networking, or in an interview, most job seekers respond to the "What do you want" question with answers usually focused on their own interests, ambitions, and desires... whether - or not - those interests match the opportunity.

 Should you give up pursuing the things you really want?
 Of course not!

 Carefully targeting the kinds of companies, teams, and positions that interest you is a key part of creating a fulfilling career and an effective job search.

 So, does that mean it's best to be disingenuous, or make something up?
 Not at all!

-You can be sure that when they ask the question, they are thinking...
+You can be sure that when they ask the question, employers are thinking...

-Is this person interested in anything I need or know about?
+Is this person interested in anything I need, want, or know about?